coq-community/coqeal/README.md

 This repository contains a subset of the work that was developed in the context of the ForMath european project (2009-2013), and was extended afterwards.
-This archive is split in four parts:
+This archive is split across four directories:

-- theory (package  CoqEAL.theory), which contains  formal developments in algebra and optimized algorithms on mathcomp data structures.
+- theory (package  CoqEAL.theory): which contains  formal developments in algebra and optimized algorithms on mathcomp data structures.
+  More documentation in the dedicated [README.md](theory/README.md).

-- refinements (package  CoqEAL.refinements), which is a framework to ease change of data representation during a proof.
+- refinements (package  CoqEAL.refinements): which is a framework to ease change of data representation during a proof.
+  More documentation in the dedicated [README.md](refinements/README.md).

-- doc, tools for generating documentation out of local documentation.
+- doc: tools for generating documentation out of local documentation.

+- releases: archives of pre-GitHub releases

 Authors
 =======